 To the extent we neglect these four inner powers, we become reactive and bitter.

 Signs: we blame others.
 We criticize ourselves.
 We look for problems with every solution.
-We become blind to the options available with us to solve the problems.
-We get trapped to our internal dialogue due to the influence of irrational thinking
+We become blind to the options available to us to solve the problems.
+We get trapped in our internal dialogue due to the influence of irrational thinking

 Between stimulus and response, there is a space.
-In that space lies the freedom and power to choose individuals responses.
+In that space lies the freedom and power to choose an individual’s responses.
 In their response lies an individual’s growth and happiness

 Coaching Tip and Success Key:

-Coach: Lead them to this space where there freedom & power lies; Facilitate them to see & feel.
+Coach: Lead them to this space where their freedom & power lies; Facilitate them to see & feel.